hallard/RFM12B-BreakOut/README.md

 1.2 version comes in two versions, one with classic 2x4 PTH connector and the other with the same but SMD version of the connector, this permit to have the PCB quite the same size of the original RFM12B or RFM69CM module size.
+Oh, also these boards are rounded instead of corners.

 This has been created to work with the [ArduiPi][4] Project, but this breakout can be used anywhere where you use NRF24L01 or has NRF24L01 connector.